CastielWong/Laboratory/DevOps/Kubernetes/README.md

 - Node Agent
 - Proxy

+Master Processes:
+- API Server
+  - is load balanced
+- Scheduler
+- Controller Manager
+- etcd
+  - is the cluster brain
+  - cluster changes get stored in the key value store
+  - application data is not stored in
+  - distributed storage across all master nodes
+  - holds the current status of any Kubernetes component

+Node Processes:
+- kubelet
+  - interacts with both the container and node
+  - starts the pod with a container inside
+- Kube Proxy forwards the requests
+- Container runtime

 ### etcd
 To persist the Kubernetes cluster's state, all cluster configuration data is saved to etcd. etcd is a distributed key-value store which only holds cluster state related data, no client workload data. etcd may be configured on the master node (stacked topology), or on its dedicated host (external topology) to help reduce the chances of data store loss by decoupling it from the other control plane agents.

 With stacked etcd topology, HA master node replicas ensure the etcd data store's resiliency as well.
 However, that is not the case with external etcd topology, where the etcd hosts have to be separately replicated for HA, a configuration that introduces the need for additional hardware.

 ### Container Runtime
 Although Kubernetes is described as a "container orchestration engine", it does not have the capability to directly handle containers.
 In order to manage a container's lifecycle, Kubernetes requires a __container runtime__ on the node where a Pod and its containers are to be scheduled.
 Kubernetes supports many container runtimes: